Hilo-Inc/robolog/readme.md

    ```

 5. **Test your setup:**
-   Trigger a test alert to verify notifications are working:
+   Trigger a test alert by going to https://localhost/ in your browser or:

    ```bash
    docker compose exec analyzer node /app/test-errors.js